 Education: in the naturopathic medical education there are 24 in-class hours dedicated to homeopathy.
 Professional homeopathy programs exist such as the New England School of Homeopathy that provide more in-depth education and are open to the public.
 No education prerequisites required.

 You see that energetics are the common thread among these traditional practices.
-There are many other forms of energetic/spiritual medicines available but I chose to focus on the more familiar practices here as I know the talk of energetics and spirituality is uncomfortable for many – I used to be one.
+There are many other forms of energetic/spiritual medicines available but I chose to focus on the more familiar practices here as I know the talk of energetics and spirituality is uncomfortable for many.
+I used to be one.
 The more you open your mind the more you see, however, and in my clinical experience I can say that addressing an energetic component has been THE thing that finally helps someone overcome a chronic health or emotional issue.
-As long as no harm is done by ignoring life-saving standards of care (in many instances patients who seek traditional medicines have already tried – and failed – conventional treatments) these approaches are worthy of recognition and I don’t need the precise answers to how they work.
+As long as no harm is done by ignoring life-saving standards of care (in many instances patients who seek traditional medicines have already tried – and failed – conventional treatments) these approaches are worthy of recognition and I don’t need the precise answers to how they work in order for me to apply them.
 This energetic/spiritual component is an aspect of health conventional medicine will never recognize or value and it does a disservice to us all.
 Traditional and conventional practices approach health from two different platforms and there is room for them to coexist.